atsayansach/data-analytics-portfolio/README.md

 I produced a [dashboard](https://public.tableau.com/views/SpotifyAnalysisAS/SpotifyAnalysis?:language=en-GB&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link) that showcased different visuals that I had created in Tableau to analyse popularity in Spotify.

 - The first step was to clean the data.
-Here, I needed to be careful because track ID's were repeated in the dataset, however, this was because the tracks were part of different genres, and to carry out a genre=level analysis, I needed to ensure that I did not remove those duplicates.
+Here, I needed to be careful because track ID's were repeated in the dataset, however, this was because the tracks were part of different genres, and to carry out a genre-level analysis, I needed to ensure that I did not remove those duplicates.

 - I then created visuals in Tableau for the popularity analyses I wanted to do which were a **bar chart** comparing popularity across genres, a **scatter plot** comparing tempo against popularity, a **scatter** plot comparing danceability against popularity, and a **scatter plot** comparing duration against popularity.